List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Kowl

-Kowl is a flying Etherian creature and resembles a cross between a koala and an owl.
+Kowl is a flying Etherian creature which resembles a cross between a koala and an owl.
 He is a snarky, sharp-witted member of the Rebellion.
-Kowl's species was a Kolian but just like the Loo-Kee the Kon-Seal it was never stated in the series where on Etheria they can be found.
-His species possess the ability to fly using their giant wing-like ears and someone them like Kowls cousin Red-Eye are able to read the minds of other members of their species if they have some feathers from the other Kolian.
+Kowl's species was a Kolian but just like the Loo-Kee the Kon-Seal, it was never stated in the series where on Etheria they can be found.
+His species possess the ability to fly using their giant wing-like ears and someone them like Kowl's cousin Red-Eye are able to read the minds of other members of their species if they have some feathers from the other Kolian.
 Red-Eye's ability almost allows the Evil Horde to capture their enemies.
 Although Kowl lacks courage, this does not stop him from trying to help his friends when they are in need.
-Kowl seems to have developed a strong attachment to fellow Rebel Bow.
+Kowl seems to have developed a strong attachment to fellow Great Rebellion member Bow.
 Their love/hate relationship suggests they have known each other for quite some time, often implying they didn't like each other when it could be seen that they had a great friendship.
 Kowl also had a one-time rivalry with Imp so much so that in one episode, Imp attempts to set up Kowl as a Horde spy by planting Horde coins in his bed.
 Some of The Great Rebellion think Kowl may be a traitor, but Princess Adora firmly believes he is innocent.
 Later on in the episode, it is revealed that Imp was the one responsible for the coins and that Kowl's innocent.
 The Rebels apologize to Kowl for not trusting him and he is accepted back into the fold.
 It should also be noted that Kowl is one of three people on Etheria that knows that Adora is She-Ra and has been to The Crystal Castle to see Light Hope.

+In the Masters of the Universe Classics toyline, Kowl was just listed as a type of owl and has a genius-level intellect.

 Kowl does not appear in She-Ra and the Princesses of Power.
 However, Glimmer does have a stuffed animal version of the character in her bedroom.

 Kowl is voiced by Lou Scheimer in the 1980s series.